MQ2 Gas Sensor Tutorial for Arduino, ESP8266 and ESP32

 The x-axes shows the time in 1 seconds.
 During the preheating the analog sensor value spikes to around 700 in the first 10 seconds and then stabilizes around 500 after 200 seconds.

 I hope you enjoyed reading the tutorial about the MQ2 gas sensor.
-You can also add a flame sensor to the gas alarm to detect an active fire.
-In the flame sensor tutorial you learn how to add the sensor to your project.
+You can also add a fire sensor to the gas alarm to detect an active fire.
+In the fire sensor tutorial you learn how to add the sensor to your project.

 If you have any questions regarding this article, use the following comment section to ask your questions.
 I will answer them as soon as possible.